Hermann–Mauguin notation: Glide planes

+The orientation of a glide plane is given by the position of the symbol in the Hermann–Mauguin designation, just as with mirror planes.

-Glide planes are noted by a, b, or c depending on which axis the glide is along.
+They are noted by a, b, or c depending on which axis (direction) the glide is along.
 There is also the n glide, which is a glide along the half of a diagonal of a face, and the d glide, which is along a quarter of either a face or space diagonal of the unit cell.
 The d glide is often called the diamond glide plane as it features in the diamond structure.
+In cases where there are two possibilities among a, b, and c (such as a or b), the letter e is used.
+(In these cases, centering entails that both glides occur.)
+To summarize: